MAT-IV/MAT-IV.github.io/teams.md

   </div>

   <p>
-    A selection of engineering design teams I’ve contributed to, shown in reverse chronological order.
-    Each project highlights my role, key responsibilities, and the final outcome of the team.
+    During my time at Texas A&M, I contributed to multiple competitive engineering design teams focused on vehicle and aircraft performance.
+Each project highlights my technical role, engineering responsibilities, and the resulting design outcomes.
+Select a team below to explore detailed project work and technical contributions.
   </p>

   <!-- 1.
 Formula SAE IC – Aerodynamics (most recent) -->